Hibernian's James McPake to undergo back surgery

 "He has been a very good captain for Hibernian Football Club.
 Now he is not the captain and Liam Craig is, he has helped Liam out enormously with tasks and what to do.
 He has been fantastic."

-Meanwhile, Kevin Thomson is expected to return to training this week after missing the Scottish Cup win at Ross County while fellow midfielder Scott Robertson could be fit for Saturday's Scottish Premiership meeting with Partick Thistle after coming off with a tight hamstring in Dingwall.
+Meanwhile, Kevin Thomson is expected to return to training this week after missing while fellow midfielder Scott Robertson could be fit for Saturday's Scottish Premiership meeting with Partick Thistle after coming off with a tight hamstring in Dingwall.